 For individuals who smoke cigarettes, it is simply one more thing that they do on a regular basis— like drinking coffee or soda.
 However, all too often, it is considered a gateway into harder drug use.
 An individual who begins smoking has begun using a drug and gets accustomed to the experience of using it to feel better.
 For some individuals, it may be a small leap to go from smoking cigarettes to snorting coke or smoking marijuana to have fun at a party or to simply feel better.

 Smoking cigarettes tend to be fairly socially acceptable—even more so with the vaping and e-cigarette trend that involves vaporizing tobacco.
-Recent research has shown use of e-cigarettes is associated with increased smoking rates among the younger generation.
+Recent research has shown the use of e-cigarettes is associated with increased smoking rates among the younger generation.
 While e-cigarettes are supposed to assist individuals in quitting smoking, they are actually doing the opposite.
 At the same time, younger individuals who are starting to smoke are more likely to start using drugs in the long run.
-This is what makes nicotine a top candidate for gateways drugs.
+This is what makes nicotine a top candidate for gateway drugs.

 #2: Marijuana: The Most Common Gateway Drug

-Most individuals who start by using marijuana don’t have intentions on becoming hard drug users.
+Most individuals who start by using marijuana don’t have intentions of becoming hard drug users.
 After all, marijuana has a public image as being a soft drug—an herbal drug—a non-addictive drug.
 Individuals are supposed to use marijuana safely without suffering an overdose or getting hooked, and marijuana is even said to have an extensive list of medicinal effects.

 If you set aside the debates regarding the various uses of cannabis, there is a well-established fact that marijuana users are more likely to use harder drugs like heroin, cocaine, as well as ecstasy.
 Some individuals may get away with using marijuana and not become a drug addict, though there are plenty that don’t.
 Taking that first puff of a joint is essentially the first step on the journey to becoming a hard drug addict making weed one of the obvious gateway drugs.

 #3: Alcohol: The Most Consumed Of The Gateway Drugs